ABOUT THEATRE DIRECT

 Now in its 38th year, Theatre Direct Canada is one of the Country’s leading theatres for young audiences whose productions have reached audiences in schools and theatres touring throughout Ontario, across Canada and overseas.
 Within its theatre and education studios in the Artscape Wychwood Barns, the company’s productions engage students from over 25 local schools while its year-round drama school and community-based education involve over 300 children and their families.

-Theatre Direct’s work has been recognized with numerous Dora Mavor Moore Award nominations and won 6 Dora Mavor Moore Awards for outstanding Production in the TYA category, 10 Chalmers Canadian Play Awards, as well as, the Canada Council Theatre for Young Audiences Prize.
+Theatre Direct’s work has been recognized with numerous Dora Mavor Moore Award nominations and has won 6 Dora Mavor Moore Awards for outstanding Production in the TYA category, 10 Chalmers Canadian Play Awards, as well as, the Canada Council Theatre for Young Audiences Prize.

 - To commission, develop, produce and present theatre for young people that empowers, educates and inspires.